Think you’re not in a position to learn how to write like Hemingway?

 2. Use short first paragraphs

 3. Use vigorous English

-Here’s David Garfinkel’s take on this one:
+Here’s David Garfinkel’s take on how to write like Hemingway:

 “It’s muscular, forceful.
 Vigorous English comes from passion, focus and intention.
 It’s the difference between putting in a good effort and TRYING to move a boulder … and actually sweating, grunting, straining your muscles to the point of exhaustion … and MOVING the freaking thing!”